sanidhyas3s/Vizualize/README.md

 ![Steps](media/readme/steps.gif)

 In the animation window, there are options to play, pause & restart the animation.
-It also options to add more variables to watch-list and an option to recompile code to reflect any changes made to the code/breakpoints.
+It also has options to add more variables to watch-list and an option to recompile code to reflect any changes made to the code/breakpoints.

 ![Buttons](media/readme/buttons.jpg)